haoyuliao/CAP6610-Project/README.md

 # CAP6610-Project-Identify the style of song
 * This project is to classy style of music which are Progressive and non-Progressive.
-First, the songs of music are transferred into images by librosa.
-Then, the classifiers such as CNN, GoogLeNet, and ResNet-50 try to identify the style of the song by image-based.
+First, the songs of music are transferred into images by Libros.
+Then, the classifiers such as CNN, GoogLeNet, and ResNet-50 try to identify the style of the song by the transferred images from songs.

 ## Install Dependencies ##
 * Python3